VXH5/GoProOrganiseAndMerge/README.md

 - Scans files on SD card.
 If they all share the same GPS Location, look up in Locations.txt for the name of the location, and use that for renaming.
 - Ask for a Location to be used for renaming.
 - Renames files based on the date of the recording, and location.
-- Merges together files if they are from the same recording session
+- Merges together files if they are from the same recording session.
-- Creates a backup of original, un-merged files to be kept for 60 days
+- Creates a backup of original, un-merged files to be kept for 60 days.

 Note.
-Files often do not contain GPS location data, see below for an FAQ on how to get GPS added - https://community.gopro.com/t5/GoPro-Telemetry-GPS-overlays/GoPro-GPS-not-working-Performance-stickers-and-telemetry-FAQ/gpm-p/419554
+Files often do not contain GPS location data, see below for an FAQ on how GPS is added - https://community.gopro.com/t5/GoPro-Telemetry-GPS-overlays/GoPro-GPS-not-working-Performance-stickers-and-telemetry-FAQ/gpm-p/419554

 Made for Hero 6 Black and newer's naming convention.
 Tested with Hero 9 Black.